xplosionmind/quitsocialmedia.club/pages/Why.md

 ## Saturation

 Social Media business plan is to provide a “free” “service” to their users by displaying ads.
-I already wrote about what and how bad those ads are, but now the focus is on their sustainability.
+I already wrote about how bad those ads are, but now the focus is on their sustainability.
 I'm not using Instagram since one year ago, but, last I checked, there was an ad every three stories I watched.
 The same, or even worse, with posts.

 Social Media current business plan is becoming less rewarding everyday.
 There is a worrying saturation of ads and media which makes the single adversisement worth a fraction of what it was worth several months ago.
 Social Media need to change, sooner or later.
 They are bound to shut down unless they find other ways to make profit.
 They are getting close to the edge and an evolution is required to them to continue to surf the wave of dominance over the world.